FG-Unofficial-Developers-Guild/FG-ClockAdjuster/README.md

 To use this extension, you need to have the Calendar module enabled and have your calendar configured.

 To use the 'advance time to 6am/12am' buttons, you must first have set the time.
-The easiest way to do this is to advance the time manually 1 minute by entering 1 in the minutes field and double-clicking 'Add'.
+The easiest way to do this is to advance the time manually by at least 1 hour and 1 minute by entering 1 in the minutes field and hours field and double-clicking 'Add'.